 TO BE ANNOUNCED

 Our chapter Dean’s Letter is published via the internet at frequent intervals.
-Request for e-mail copy: In process
+Request e-mail copy from the Dean.

 Employers and job seekers are invited to post and search listings of available positions on the Guild’s National Website.

 Choir Master (ChM)